Medicine Cat: Puddleshine

 - Sink-or-Swim Mentor: To all his apprentices, due to the fact that he freaking kills them.

 - The Spartan Way: Makes kits into warriors before the warrior code allows them to be.
+Unlike most examples of the trope, it doesn't work, because the kits in question are simply too young to fight or defend themselves without getting killed.

 - Start of Darkness: Yellowfang's Secret shows how he turned evil.